 Can I pick your brain?

+No, that sounds disgusting.
 Generally speaking, I get emails every week from people who want to know how to start a blog, how to get into writing, how to become a travel writer, how to work with brands, how to quit their job and travel, and a plethora of other how-to questions.
 I can’t promise that I can answer those questions in detail, as there isn’t a formulaic answer or step-by-step process of how to do that.
 I’ve written here, and other places online about it, but the answer to that question varies from person to person.
 Otherwise, I consult and do online and offline workshops from time to time.